grounded042/websites/README.md

-jonhikes
+websites
 ========

+My websites.
+For now it's just [jonhikes.com](https://jonhikes.com)

 # site
 I tried hugo, but it was too much.
 I am currently using Zola, but it's not my favorite.
 I need something simple.
-The on missing feature is I want it to validate that all referenced images exist.
+The one missing feature is I want it to validate that all referenced images exist.

 # images